Youth Soccer

 The program is offered year-round, in three seasons of 12 weeks each.
 SPRING season from January - April, SUMMER season from May - August and FALL season from September - December.

-The Little Kicks program follows the Canada Soccer LTPD (Lont-Term Player Develpment) FUNdamental stage of development.
+The Little Kicks program follows the Canada Soccer LTPD (Lont-Term Player Development) FUNdamental stage of development.
 FUNdamental age group is the second stage of soccer development that our players go through.
 However, we have to recognize that in this stage there are players who are participating in soccer for the first time.
 The most important focus at this age is the continued development of physical literacy and the recognition that individual technique development is paramount.
 Training will be fun so that players want to go back every week.

 Practices